bhavaniravi/rasa_chatbots/README.md

 ## Bots
 1. Echo bot - A bot that repeats whatever you say
 2. Google Search Bot - A bot that searches Google for you
-3. Draw Bot - A bot that draws the shapes you say
+3. wordbot - A bot that gives you meaning and opposites

-Each of these bots is split into 3 python modules.
-Each with it's own `Tutorial.md` file.
+Each bot has it's own folder with `Tutorial.md` file.

 ## How do we build it?